 Cinnamon Sugar Sprinkle

 - 1/2 teaspoon pumpkin pie spice

-- 6 tablespoons pumpkin puree, canned (room temperature)
+- 6 tablespoons pure canned pumpkin (room temperature)

 Whipped Coconut Cream – for topping